Najeonchilgi: History and transformation

+A box decorated with a chrysanthemum motif using the najeonchilgi lacquer and mother-of-pearl method.

 While in ancient China was where it originated primarily, throughout the years, it has gained popularity across Japan where they call it raden, and South Korea.

-‘Najeonchilgi’ combines two China-influenced craft procedures — the method of lacquering wood and the mother-of-pearl lacquerware.
+‘Najeonchilgi’ combines two craft procedures — the method of lacquering wood and the mother-of-pearl lacquerware.
 The Three Kingdom period (57 B.C. – 668 A.D.) witnessed the introduction of the first method and the second one was introduced during the Silla period (668 A.D. – 935 A.D.).
 The Goryeo dynasty (918–1392), considered the golden period of this craft, was influenced by Buddhism.
 During that period, the crafted products were mostly owned by the aristocrats, due to mostly their intricate, magnificent and eloquent designs as well as abstract, beautiful patterns.
 The foreign delegates and overseas kingdoms used to receive the products as precious gifts.
 The possible influence of Confucianism during the Joseon dynasty (1392–1910) led to the inclusion of more simplistic nature-based designs.
 During the 16th century, the popularity of this craft further increased against the background of war-stricken Korea.
 The inclusion of scenes from daily lives of the commoners in addition to various plants, flowers or fruits managed to pique the interest of even the commoners.
 The time period between 1910 and 1945, Japan colonized Korea and obstructed the free prosperity of the trade.
 With Korea's independence, the craft began to flourish again and during the economic boom in the 60s and 70s, it began to symbolize Korean wealth.
 While the supply of the abalone shells began to dry up due to heavy demand, turban and pearl shells were imported from places such as Australia, Taiwan and the Philippines.
 During the 1980s, however, the extortionate price shrunk the market to a great extent.